The Learning Wheel, a tool for personal and organizational transformation.

 The learning wheel teaches us that the four elements, each so distinctive and powerful, are all parts of the physical world.
 All must be respected equally for their gift of life.
 The learning wheel teaches us that we have four aspects to our nature: the physical, the mental, the emotional, and the spiritual.
-Each of these aspects must be equally developed in a healthy, well-balanced individual throught the development and use of volition (will).
+Each of these aspects must be equally developed in a healthy, well-balanced individual through the development and use of volition (will), a Quest for wholeness.

 The ancient symbol of the learning wheel is a mirror which reflects not only what a person is, but also what they might become through the development of their potentialities.
 But it can also be used för the transformations in organisations in the same way.